rockingdingo/deepnlp/README.md

 # DeepNLP AI APP Store
 DeepNLP AI Store (http://www.deepnlp.org/store) is a newly released website to let users write genuine reviews, ratings, human evaluation, prompts and share use cases about detailed aspects of AI services from users' perspective (different from researchers' perspective like the LLM/MultiModal benchmarks).
-DeepNLP wants to build the platform and DeepNLP is the "Yelp" of AI Apps, Services, and Robotics community and ease the burden of customers choosing various AI services.
+DeepNLP wants to build the platform referred as the "Yelp" of AI services, which stems from its role in providing a platform where users can discover and connect with various AI services, AI Apps and Robotics community and ease the burden of customers choosing various AI services, similar to how Yelp helps users find local businesses and services.

 ![image text](./store/image_generator.jpg "AI Image Generator Reviews and Ratings")